-Choose the best time of the year to go to Victoria Falls
+Choose the best time to visit Victoria Falls

 That being said, Victoria Falls makes a fantastic year-round destination thanks to its mild winters, hot summers, and enviable location straddling Zambia and Zimbabwe.
 It will come as no surprise that a journey to Victoria Falls is a prominent feature on many of Our Favourite Tours.